 This post may contain affiliate links from our advertising partners, such as American Express.
 Read my Advertiser Disclosure policy here.

-If you’re looking to earn upwards of 20,000+ elite qualifying miles and are willing to do trips with all sorts of routing to South America, the Caribbean, even Asia then there’s actually a service that will find you cheap mileage runs for your airline of choice for a small fee.
+If you’re looking to earn a bunch of elite qualifying miles and are willing to do trips with all sorts of routing to South America, the Caribbean, even Asia then there’s actually a service that will find you cheap mileage runs for your airline of choice for a small fee.

 How to Find Cheap Mileage Run Deals:

 Google Flights: One of the easiest ways to find cheap mileage run deals, especially domestic ones, is Google flights.
 You can log on to the site, and choose your origin and airline.
 It will show you prices all across the country and then decide on which flight to book.
 You can earn by alliance partner, and add in which cities you’re willing to depart from as well as desired dates.
 You can search for a same day trip, or somewhere for a few days.

 Juicy Miles Mileage Runs: If you’re looking to earn a bunch of elite qualifying miles or redeemable miles, then having Juicy Miles book you a mileage run is the easiest way to go.
 They have a team of dedicated specialists who book and search mileage runs.
 Let’s say you need to earn 20,000 Delta Medallion Qualifying Miles.
 You’re able to fill in the form with the info, ideal departure dates, and how many elite qualifying miles you’re looking to earn and they’ll let you know what they find.